-(a) Any person whose name lawfully appears on the main roll or any supplementary roll for the district and who is qualified to be registered as an elector for the district:
+[(a) Any person whose name lawfully appears on the main roll or any supplementary roll for the district and who is qualified to be registered as an elector of the district:

+(b) Any person-

+(i) Who is qualified to be registered as an elector of the district; and

-- (b) Any person who, after writ day and before polling day, applies for registration as an elector of the district and satisfies the Registrar not later than the 9th day after polling day that that person became qualified for registration as an elector of the district in the period commencing on the 31st day before writ day and ending with the close of the day before polling day: - (c) Any person who is qualified to be registered as an elector of the district, and was at the time of the last preceding election duly registered as an elector of the district or, where a change of boundaries has intervened, of some other district in which his or her then place of residence within the first-mentioned district was then situated: - (d) Any person- - (i) Who is qualified to be registered as an elector of the district; and - (ii) Who is registered as an elector of the district as a result of having applied, since the last preceding election and not later than writ day, for registration as an elector of the district or, where a change of
+(ii) Who is registered as an elector of the district as a result of having applied for registration as an elector of the district before polling day:

+(c) Any person who is qualified to be registered as an elector of the district, and was at the time of the last preceding election duly registered as an elector of the

+82 44 district or, where a change of boundaries has intervened, of some other district in which his or her then place of residence within the first-mentioned district was then situated:

+(d) Any person-

+(i) Who is qualified to be registered as an elector of the district; and

+(ii) Who is registered as an elector of the district as a result of having applied, since the last preceding election and before polling day, for registration as an elector of the district or, where a change of boundaries has intervened, of some other district in which that person's then place of residence within the first-mentioned district was then situated:]

-- boundaries has intervened, of some other district in which that person's then place of residence within the first-mentioned district was then situated: - (e) Any person who is qualified to be registered as an elector of the district pursuant to section 74 of this Act and who resides on Campbell Island or Raoul Island or has resided on either of those Islands at any time in the one month before polling day: - (f) Any member of the Armed Forces who is outside New Zealand, if he or she is or will be of or over the age of 18 years on polling day, and his or her place of residence immediately before he or she last left New Zealand is within the district. - Cf. 1956, No. 107, s.
+- (e) Any person who is qualified to be registered as an elector of the district pursuant to section 74 of this Act and who resides on Campbell Island or Raoul Island or has resided on either of those Islands at any time in the one month before polling day: - (f) Any member of the [Defence Force] who is outside New Zealand, if he or she is or will be of or over the age of 18 years on polling day, and his or her place of residence immediately before he or she last left New Zealand is within the district. - Cf. 1956, No. 107, s.
 99; 1981, No. 120, s.
 31; 1983, No. 104, s.
 18; 1985, No. 150, s.
 2 (4); 1990, No. 1, s.
-49 (1), (2) - 61.
-Special voters-(1) A person who is qualified to vote at any election in any district may vote as a special voter if- - (a) That person's name does not appear on the main roll or any supplementary roll for the district or has been wrongly deleted from any such roll: - (b) The person intends to be absent or is absent from the district on polling day: - (c) The person intends to be outside New Zealand on polling day or is outside New Zealand on polling day: - (d) The person is, by reason of illness, infirmity, pregnancy, or recent childbirth, unable to attend to vote at any polling place in the district: - (e) The person is, by reason of a religious objection, unable to attend to vote on the day of the week on which polling day falls: - (f) The person satisfies the Returning Officer or Deputy Returning Officer that on any other ground it will not be practicable for that person to vote at a polling place in the district without incurring hardship or serious inconvenience. - (2) A person who is registered as an elector of a Maori electoral district and who is qualified to vote at any election in that district may vote as a special voter not only on the grounds set out in subsection (1) of this section but also on the ground that the person attends to vote on polling day at a polling place that is not a polling place for that district.
+49 (1), (2)

+Paras. (a) to (d) were substituted for the original paras. (a) to (d) by s.
+13(1) of the Electoral Amendment Act (No. 2) 1995.